viamrobotics/docs/docs/services/vision/detection.md

     logger.Info(detections[0])
 }

-// If you need to use the image based on the detections, get the image first
+# If you need to store the image, get the image first
-// and then run detections on it.
+# and then run detections on it.
 This process is slower:

 // Get the stream from a camera camStream, err := myCam.Stream(context.Background())